-7.3 IT Acceptable Use Standards
+3. IT Acceptable Use Standards

-All Users must:
+All Users will:

 - 1. Protect school IT resources by careful and considerate use of equipment and networks, reporting faults and minimising the risk of introducing computer viruses or similar to the system. - 2.
 Protect individuals from harmful or inappropriate material accessible via the Internet or electronic media. - 3.
-Protect the confidentiality of individuals and of school matters and safeguard Users by complying with relevant legislation, including:
+Only use Artificial Intelligence applications in line with the school Artificial Intelligence Policy, Guidance Document and the Privacy Notices. - 4.
+Protect the confidentiality of individuals and of school matters and safeguard Users by complying with relevant legislation, including: - Data Protection Act 2018 and General Data Protection Regulation - Privacy and Electronic Communications Regulations